emberjs/rfcs/text/0481-component-templates-co-location.md

 ## How we teach this

-As mentioned above, the learning team will update the guides and API docs to assume the "flat" co-located layout.
+As mentioned above, we will update the learning resources to assume the "flat" co-located layout.
+Throughout the Ember Guides, the Tutorials, and the CLI Addon Tutorial, we would update the file paths in all component examples.
+Since we assume the classic layout today, in most cases only the template paths would need to be updated.
+The prose describing the location of files would also need to change.

+The API documentation will describe the full set of file layout options supported in the major version of Ember.
+A section should also be added to the CLI guides, which describes how to properly import components from addons that have a mix of layout types.
+We will not cover blending file layouts in the Ember Guides, since they represent the happy path for an app, but we could link to the CLI Guides explanation.

 With this layout, it should be much easier for new users to form a mental model around components.
 We can start by teaching that the most basic component is